AJGecko/Pendulumgame/README.md

 # Pendel Game by AJGecko

-A game with a pendulum.
+A game with a pendel.

 You have a constantly swinging pendulum.
 The goal is to collect as many yellow (or blue) points as possible by pressing the screen or the spacebar at the moment the pendulum is over a point.
 Blue points also provide an additional 10 seconds of time.